 This article will cover the various Instagram Publishing workflows in Sprout.

-Publishing a Single Photo Directly to an Instagram Profile
+Publishing a Single Photo or Video Directly to an Instagram Profile

-Accounts that have connected their Instagram Business Profile(s) to Sprout have the option to directly publish a single photo from Sprout to Instagram.
-This publishing workflow closely mirrors the experience you already have when publishing content to Twitter, Facebook, LinkedIn or Google+ in Sprout.
+Accounts that have connected their Instagram Business Profile(s) to Sprout have the option to directly publish a single photo or video from Sprout to Instagram.
+This publishing workflow closely mirrors the experience you already have when publishing content to Twitter, Facebook and LinkedIn in Sprout.

 The first things you'll need to make sure you've done is convert your Instagram profile to an Instagram Business Profile, and then connect that Business Profile to Sprout.